Call for Nominations!

 In May, Historic Seattle’s Benefit Committee – comprised of members of the organization’s Council and Foundation Board – will meet to review nominations and select award recipients.
 Please submit your nomination to Naomi West at email@example.com by no later than May 14, 2021 for consideration.

 Applications must contain:

-	- Why does this project deserve to be honored by Historic Seattle?
+Why does this project/person/group deserve to be honored by Historic Seattle?

 Applications must be complete for consideration.
-You may submit the same nomination for multiple categories if applicable.
-Self-nominations are allowed.
-If nominating another party, please consult with the relevant property owner/person/entity/project team prior to submitting your nomination.
-If selected for an award, a representative must attend the benefit event in order to accept it (one complimentary ticket is provided for each award category).
+Multiple and self-nominations are allowed.
+If nominating for another party, please consult with the relevant property owner/person/entity/project team prior to submitting your nomination.
+If selected for an award, a representative must attend the benefit event (date to be announced) in order to accept it.

 Top photo: the 2019 Preservation Celebration at the Georgetown Ballroom, courtesy of Sticks & Stones Photography.